-In order to perform analysis, we translate the various specifications of the program into a common abstract model: constant slope linear hybrid automata [20], [21].
-Hybrid automata combine a finite-state control with a set of realvalued variables.
+combine a finite-state control with a set of real-valued variables.
 The values of these variables change continuously while the automaton remains at a control location, and may change discretely with an instantaneous transition from one control location to another.
 We use the real-valued variables of the hybrid automaton to enforce timing constraints on its transitions.

-We first construct the program automaton, a hybrid automaton representing the program, using the method of [7].
-Each control location in the program automaton is an abstraction of the program's state, and each transition represents the execution of a code region transforming that state.
+We first construct a hybrid automaton representing the program using the method of [8].
+Each control location in this automaton is an abstraction of the program's state, and each transition represents the execution of a code region transforming that state.
 The execution time of a code region is modeled with an appropriate delay before its transition; the transition occurs instantaneously when execution of the code region completes.
 The length of this delay must fall in the interval [L, U] given by the bounds on the region's execution time and is measured using a stopwatch-like mechanism.
-A realvalued variable, x, which advances continuously as time passes, is reset to zero when the location representing the beginning of the code region is reached.
-We attach the guard condition $x \ge L$ to the transition that prevents its occurrence until at least L time units have passed, and we attach the invariant condition $x \leq U$ to the location that requires it to be exited before more than U time units have passed.
+A real-valued variable, x, which advances continuously as time passes, is reset to zero when the location representing the beginning of the code region is reached.
+We attach the guard condition $x \ge L$ to the transition that prevents its occurrence until at least L time units have passed, and we attach the invariant condition x < U to the location that requires it to be exited before more than U time units have passed.

-Fig. 5 shows a slightly simplified1 part of the program automaton constructed from the (partial) program in Fig. 2.
+Figure 5 shows a slightly simplified1 part of the hybrid automaton constructed from the (partial) program in Figure 2.
 The full automaton has 70 locations.
 Each location is labeled with the task that is running there, an invariant, and the rate at which each real-valued variable is changing.
 The rate of variable x is denoted \dot{x} .
 Each transition is labeled with a guard, a synchronization label, and a set of assignments to the variables.